PitneyBowes/LocationIntelligenceSDK-Java/docs/LIAPIGeoZoneServiceApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json, application/xml

-<a name="getPOIBoundaryByPBKey"></a>
+<a name="getPOIBoundaryByLocationBatch"></a>
-# **getPOIBoundaryByPBKey**
+# **getPOIBoundaryByLocationBatch**
-> PoiBoundary getPOIBoundaryByPBKey(pbKey, categoryCode, sicCode, naicsCode)
+> POIBoundaryResponse getPOIBoundaryByLocationBatch(body)

-Gets Point of Interests Boundary by PBKey
+Batch method for getting Point of Interests Boundary by Location

-Gets Point of Interests Boundary by PBKey
+Batch method for getting Point of Interests Boundary by Location

 ### Example
 ```java